nicdgonzalez/advent-of-code/2023/README.md

 cargo run --bin 01
 ```

-If you are solving puzzles, you can also use `launcher.py` to set up your daily
+If you are solving puzzles, you can also use `scaffold.sh` to set up your daily
 challenges as well.

 ```bash